tommymarshall/layouts-with-views/README.md

 # Layouts with Views (LwV)
 A simple layout and view rendering engine built on PHP.

 LwV emulates Rails and other popular framework view systems.
-Your markup and content is stored in the `views/` folder and layouts reside in `views/layouts`, though both of these values can be changed in `system/config.php`.
+Your markup and content is stored in the `views/` folder and layouts reside in `views/layouts`, though both of these values can be changed in `config/config.php`.

 Since the rendering engine is PHP, you can utilize any control structures and operators you like.

-## Setup (`config/config.php`)
+## Initial Setup

 By default LwV expects to be installed in the root of whatever URL it is being accessed from.
 If the install directory is in the root (ie. www.domain.com/layout), set the `base_dir` configuration to 'layout/'.

 ## Getting Started

 ### Retrieving a View
 Let's say you want to reference an an About page.
 Create `views/about.php`, navigation to `yourdomain.com/about`, and that view will be retrieved.
 The default view you see when visiting the root of LwS is `views/index.php`.
-This is customizable in `system/config.php`.
+This is customizable in `config/config.php`.

 ### Setting a Layout
-The default layout is `views/layouts/default.php` and can be changed in `system/config.php`.
+The default layout is `views/layouts/default.php` and can be changed in `config/config.php`.
 You can also override the default layout by setting `$this->layout('example')` in a view, where `example` will reference `views/layouts/example.php`.

 ### Rendering Content
 The main content of your view can be retrieved and displayed in the layout by calling `$this->getContent();`.